 You must visit the International Student Office every semester for a brand new initial I-20.
 Your first part-time I-20 will state in the remarks "initial part-time border commuter student."
 Your subsequent I-20's will state "continuing part-time border commuter student."
 As long as you maintain continuous enrollment you will not have to pay the $200 SEVIS fee again.

 Please note: Part-time border commuter students may not live in the United States and they cannot work on campus.
-However, you are able to apply for CPT and OPT.
+However, you are able to apply for CPT and Post Completion OPT.

 How to obtain your part time I-20

 - Be accepted into a program of study.

 - Submit the International Student Financial forms with supporting documentation.